 Every single day, the sports betting market keeps on increasing its popularity among people of all generations, more so as online betting is slowly becoming more conventional.
 Data recently provided by the Zion Market Research report has disclosed that sports betting is responsible for about 70% gambling revenue accrued globally.
-This is far much more than any other sector of the gambling economy including casinos, poker, lotteries, and other forms of gambling.
+This is far much more than any other sector of the gambling economy including casinos, poker, lotteries, and other forms of real money gambling.

 When it comes to the popularity of individual sports, while numerous games all around the world enjoy the fellowship of sports bettors, European football attracts the biggest revenue in the pie, then followed closely by baseball.
 We have to give credit to the range of technological advancements that have helped boost the market to new heights.
 The bigger presence of online betting has overhauled the process of sports betting, making it faster, more convenient, and easier to place bets.
 Right now, anyone can place wagers via the internet using smartphones, which wasn’t the case a decade ago!